mnmckenn/Nudge/Usability Testing Report.md

 ### B14

-Home page with form fields, picture to autofill the fields <\br>
-Pulls GPS, don’t need to write color of car, will be found out from picture Create a profile (FN, LN, Email) didn’t feel like making a new profile, felt like editing, need a confirmation since not sure if it was saved, no submit button
-Information about it on the bottom, clicked on wrong one originally Better to have information circles instead of single ‘Category Descriptions’ on the bottom Title categories redundant
-Left aligned of button nots the best
-Camera icon for all icons just so I know that I am pulling up a camera Possibly split buttons so information links on the left, functionality/camera button on the right Possibly grayish text just to give a shorthand description Possible X in top left corner to remind of snapchat to delete a picture Switch undo and approve so that undo is on the left, approve on the right Very easy to create reports
+Home page with form fields, picture to autofill the fields.
+Pulls GPS, don’t need to write color of car, will be found out from picture.
+Create a profile (FN, LN, Email) didn’t feel like making a new profile, felt like editing, need a confirmation since not sure if it was saved, no submit button.
+Information about it on the bottom, clicked on wrong one originally.
+Better to have information circles instead of single ‘Category Descriptions’ on the bottom.
+Title categories redundant.
+Left aligned of button nots the best.
+Camera icon for all icons just so I know that I am pulling up a camera.
+Possibly split buttons so information links on the left, functionality/camera button on the right.
+Possibly grayish text just to give a shorthand description.
+Possible X in top left corner to remind of snapchat to delete a picture.
+Switch undo and approve so that undo is on the left, approve on the right.
+Very easy to create reports.
 Should be able to send anonymously whenever possible, clicking on option should delete your personally identifiable information from the sample report

 ### B15